-Many people have heard of Pentecostal churches but don’t know a lot about their beliefs, values, or how they differ from other Christian traditions.
-Do Pentecostals have the same beliefs about God, the Bible, Jesus Christ, and the Holy Spirit as other Christians?
+Many people have heard of Pentecostal churches but don’t know much about their beliefs, values, or how they differ from other Christian traditions.
+For example, do Pentecostals have the same beliefs about God, the Bible, Jesus Christ, and the Holy Spirit as other Christians?
 Do they have the same personal and social values as other Christians?

 A Pentecostal church consists of like-minded Christians who meet together to worship God, learn from the Bible, and develop edifying relationships.
-“Pentecostal” describes a type of Protestant theology that emphasizes baptism in the Holy Spirit, speaking in tongues, and the use of miraculous spiritual gifts.
+“Pentecostal” describes a type of Protestant theology that emphasizes baptism in the Holy Spirit, speaking in tongues, and using miraculous spiritual gifts.

 What is a “Pentecostal” denomination?
 What is the largest Pentecostal denomination?
 What do Pentecostal churches believe that is the same as other Christians?
 What do they believe that’s different?
 What are the similarities and differences between “Pentecostal’ and “Evangelical” Christians?
 Keep reading to learn the answers to these questions and more.

 What is the largest Pentecostal denomination?
-The Assemblies of God is the largest Pentecostal denomination in the world and it’s one of the largest Protestant denominations as well.
-The three largest Pentecostal denominations are,
+The Assemblies of God is the largest Pentecostal denomination in the world and one of the largest Protestant denominations.
+The three largest Pentecostal denominations are:

 - Assemblies of God

 Are Pentecostals members of other denominations?
 Christians with Pentecostal convictions are members of different traditions, though it’s more common for them to attend an Assemblies of God or other like-minded Pentecostal churches.

 Some traditions have a history of rejecting Pentecostal theology, like many Reformed denominations.
 Others have a history of welcoming Pentecostal Christians, like the Methodist tradition and some Baptist churches.
 (Also see Do Pentecostals Believe in the Trinity?)